 [Section 125 inserted by No. 58 of 2010 s.
 174.]

-126. References to the former Board
+126. References to former Board

 If in a written law or other document or instrument there is a reference to the former Board, that reference may, where the context so requires, be read as if it had been amended to be a reference to the Commissioner.